ryardley/indexr/README.md

 ];
 ```

-You can then them load them to express:
+So you can then them load them to express liek this:

 ```javascript
 /* app/index.js */
 import routes from './modules';